 *Although this chapter primarily covers aggrieved customers against firms, it goes both ways.
 A firm could pursue a lawsuit (if no arbitration agreement is signed), mediation, or arbitration against its customer(s) as well.

-Assuming an arbitration agreement has been signed, mediation may resolve the conflict if the two sides (customer and firm) are cordial and willing to negotiate.
-Mediation is a voluntary process involving a mediator (neutral third party) that’s typically more cost-efficient and informal than arbitration (discussed below).
-The mediator’s job is to help both sides communicate their positions and find a way to resolve the dispute amicably.
-An outside mediator can be appointed or chosen from FINRA’s roster of experienced mediators.
-If no mediator is selected, FINRA’s Director of Mediation will appoint one.
-Regardless of how the mediator is appointed, both sides must agree to the mediator selection.
+Assuming an arbitration agreement has been signed, mediation may resolve the conflict if the two sides (customer and firm) are willing to negotiate.
+Mediation is a voluntary process involving a mediator (a neutral third party) and is typically more cost-efficient and informal than arbitration (discussed below).
+The mediator’s role is to help both sides communicate their positions and work toward an amicable resolution.

 FINRA’s Code of Arbitration Procedure, which provides protocols and procedures for both arbitration and mediation, allows either party to represent themselves or be represented by a third party (in mediation or arbitration).
 In many circumstances, an attorney is hired for representation.
 However, anyone can provide representation services if they are not suspended/barred from FINRA membership or are prohibited from providing representation services by state law.